wshadough/govedit/README.md

 # govedit
-a simple bash script for changing the cpu governor;

-needs the cpupower package
+a bash script to change governors i made for myself needs the cpupower package